FCOO/leaflet-bootstrap-marker/README.md

 ## Description
 Create different types of Leaflet markers using [FCOO/leaflet-bootstrap](https://github.com/FCOO/leaflet-bootstrap)

 There are the following types of marker:

 - **`bsMarkerCircle`** Round or square marker with optional fill and border color and icon or text
+- **`bsMarkerCanvas`** Round or square marker drawn direct on the maps canvas.
+Used to optimize preforms when large number of markers are needed.
 - **`bsMarkerIcon`** Fontawesome icons as marker with optional fill and border color and icon or text
 - **`bsMarkerStandard`** A standard Leaflet marker with optional fill and border color and icon or text
 - **`bsMarkerRedCross`** Special marker as a red cross on the map